-After successful completion of the Cabin Crew Assessment Day (if you’re one of the candidates lucky enough to make it to the end of the day) you’ll be invited to a one to one interview with the airline’s recruitment team.
+After the successful completion of the Cabin Crew Assessment Day, you’ll be invited to a one to one interview with the airline’s recruitment team.

-Some airlines do incorporate the interview into the assessment day – you’ll be informed if this is likely to be the case!
-Others will invite you back on a different date for your interview – this is a good situation to be in, as it gives you time to prepare for the interview questions.
+Some airlines incorporate the interview into the assessment day – you’ll be informed accordingly if this is the case.
+Others will invite you back on a different date – this is a good situation to be in, as it gives you additional time to prepare for the interview questions.

 What Happens at a Cabin Crew Interview?